conan-io/conan-center-index/docs/v2_migration.md

 It's time to start thinking seriously about Conan v2 and prepare recipes for the incoming changes.
-Conan v2 comes with many changes and improvements, you can read about then in the [Conan documentation](https://docs.conan.io/en/latest/conan_v2.html).
+Conan v2 comes with many changes and improvements, you can read about them in the [Conan documentation](https://docs.conan.io/en/latest/conan_v2.html).

 This document is a practical guide, offering extended information particular to Conan